-- 21 cm-related temperatures: The routine will return one of three temperatures related to 21 cm observations.
+21 cm-related temperatures: The routine will return one of three temperatures related to 21 cm observations.
 The label "21cm" will return the mean of $n(\mathrm{H}^0)/T{kin}$, the harmonic mean gas kinetic temperature weighted with respect to the atomic hydrogen density.
 The label "spin" will return the mean weighted by $n(\mathrm{H}^0)/T{spin}$, the harmonic mean of the 21 cm spin temperature weighted with respect to the atomic hydrogen density.
-Finally the label "opti" returns the temperature derived from the ratio of L α to 21 cm optical depths (see AGN3 section 5.5). - Molecular hydrogen: The label "H2" (notice that there were two spaces after the 2) and an ionization stage of zero will return the mean temperature weighted with respect to the H2 density. - Simple mean temperature: If the label consists of four spaces, as in " ", and the ionization stage is zero, the routine will return the mean temperature, but not weighted by any species.
+Finally the label "opti" returns the temperature derived from the ratio of L α to 21 cm optical depths (see AGN3 section 5.5).

+Molecular hydrogen: The label "H2" and an ionization stage of zero will return the mean temperature weighted with respect to the H_2 density.

+Simple mean temperature: If the label is an empty string, as in "", and the ionization stage is zero, the routine will return the mean temperature, but not weighted by any species.
 If the label is "TeNe" then the routine will return the mean temperature weighted by the electron density.
+If the label is shorter than four characters, padding the string with spaces is optional for backward compatibility4.

-8.6.18 cdTemp_last-the temperature of the last zone
+8.6.17 cdTemp_last-the temperature of the last zone